solkim-83/tp/docs/DeveloperGuide.md

 To ensure that the right commands are called at the right time, `Model` only implements a limited set of methods that can change the internal mapping.
 To support a greater variety of `Command`s, ensure that the correct methods from either `AddressBook`, `TagTree` or `ContactTagIntegrationManager` are chosen.
 A rule of thumb is to search for the method in `ContactTagIntegrationManager` first before looking for a similar method in the other two classes.

+To implement a new functionality that is not currently supported in any of the three classes, consider whether the method should affect both `AddressBook` _and_ `TagTree`.
+If it has the potential to affect both, the method should be implemented in `ContactTagIntegrationManager`.
+Otherwise, implement them in the relevant class.

 To view the full list of methods and documentation for the three major classes, you can view them at [`AddressBook`](https://github.com/AY2021S1-CS2103T-W10-4/tp/blob/master/src/main/java/seedu/address/model/AddressBook.java), [`TagTree`](https://github.com/AY2021S1-CS2103T-W10-4/tp/blob/master/src/main/java/seedu/address/model/tag/TagTree.java) and [`ContactTagIntegrationManager`](https://github.com/AY2021S1-CS2103T-W10-4/tp/blob/master/src/main/java/seedu/address/model/ContactTagIntegrationManager.java).